Festival Grec: a range of spectacular shows all over the city

-Marionnettes, shadow theatre, musicals, dancing… Find kids’ shows in the festival programme under the name “Minigrec”.
+Marionnettes, shadow theatre, musicals, dancing… Find kids’ shows in the festival programme.

 Dates and times

-The Festival Grec runs this year from the 1st to the 31st of July.
+The Festival Grec runs this year from the 26th of June to the 30th of July (this year, there are also two shows at the end of June).
 You can find the timetable on the Festival Grec website.

 Prices and buying tickets